atufashabnam/MoonRover/README.md

 Known Issues
 This Moon Rover Application has the following known issues:
 1. No authentication or authorization mechanism is implemented.
-2. Concurrent placement or movement of multiple rovers is not supported in this version.
+2. Concurrent placement or movement of multiple rovers is not supported in this version
-# MoonRover-Fullstack